-- 1. The due date of payment ("redemption date") for the redemption of structured securities is three banking business days after the maturity date (see FT, line 43. - 2.
+- 1. The due date of payment ("redemption date") for the redemption of structured securities is three banking business days after the maturity date (see FT, line 41). - 2.
+If the securities are admitted to trading on a regulated market in Hungary, Poland, Slovenia, Slovakia, the Czech Republic or Romania, they might be listed and settled in a foreign currency. - 3.
 If the due date is not a banking business day, the payment shall be made on the next following banking business day.
-The holder of structured securities shall not have the right to demand interest or any other compensation for such a delay in payment. - 3.
+The holder of structured securities shall not have the right to demand interest or any other compensation for such a delay in payment. - 4.
 Any taxes, charges or other duties falling due upon the payment of the money shall be borne and paid by the holder of the structured securities.
-The issuer or the warrants agent shall have the right to retain money amounts for taxes, charges or other duties that are to be paid by the holder of the structured securities in accordance with the preceding sentence. - 4.
-A "banking business day" in the meaning of these Securities Terms is a day on which commercial banks are open for business in Austria and Germany.
+The issuer or the warrants agent shall have the right to retain money amounts for taxes, charges or other duties that are to be paid by the holder of the structured securities in accordance with the preceding sentence.

+5. A "banking business day" in the meaning of these General Securities Terms is a day on which commercial banks are open for business in Austria, Germany and - if specified in the Final Terms - other countries.